taicho/dat.gui/README.md

 # Specific to dat.GUI.midi vs dat.GUI
 - Adds support midi controllers to number sliders/ranges.
 - Detects whether midi inputs are available/present.
-- If present, adds a 🎵 icon button next to the slider that, when clicked, will allow you to bind the slider to their midi device by simply manipulating a control on the device.
+- If present, adds a 🎵 icon button next to the slider that, when clicked, will allow you to bind the slider to a midi device by simply manipulating a control on the device.
 - Multiple sliders can be bound to the same device & control.
 - Slider can be unbound from midi device by clicking 🎵 icon button again.